 Like pork, poultry selection is also simple.
-You want to buy the bird whole and cut into breast, legs, thighs, quarters or wings.
+You want to buy the bird whole and cut it into breast, legs, thighs, quarters, and wings.
 Chicken is already very lean but you can reduce the fat considerable by removing the skin before cooking.
-Older birds are best used for soups while younger birds are ideal for frying, grilling and baking.
+Older birds are best used for soups while younger birds are ideal for frying, grilling, and baking.

 Everybody knows "milk does the body good" by building strong bones and teeth.
 Dairy products are the riches source of natural calcium available to mankind.
 Today we are mostly concerned with reducing saturated fat and calories, therefore limit your consumption and use of whole milk.
 By using fat free, low fat, or reduced fat milk, you can still get the same nutritional benefits and reduce your intake of saturated fats and calories.

 You can also get the same nutritional benefits from fat free, low fat, or reduced fat cheese, yogurt and sour cream as you would for full fat dairy products.